wintercms/meta/release-notes/build-459.md

 ## Bug Fixes:
 - Fixed issue where the `TagList` FormWidget in `mode: relation` wasn't respecting relationship constraints (`conditions` and `scope`) set on the relationship definition.
+- Fixed issue where using the `::class` magic constant in database migrations would cause them to break due to flawed parsing logic.

 ## Security Improvements
 -